-This small group workshop provides experiential training on Socratic Questioning
+This one-day workshop provides experiential training on Socratic Questioning

 Can be taken as an individual one-day course or as a part of a Master Practitioner Diploma in Cognitive Behavioural Therapy, Approved by the British Psychological Society Learning Centre.

 Socratic Questioning is a psychotherapeutic key tool for both understanding a client’s perceptions and subsequently helping them to change them.

 Described by Padesky as “the cornerstone of cognitive therapy” it was first given centre stage psychotherapeutically by Adler in the early 20th century, who in turn greatly influenced Carl Rogers.
 The technique has also been compared to the characteristics of Circular Questioning used in Family Therapy and has been utilised within the personal coaching field.